railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 To install an OpenERP GTK client, follow the steps outlined in the website installation document for your particular operating system.

-.. tip:: Survey: Don't Cancel!

-	When you start the GTK client for the first time, a dialog box appears asking for various details that are intended to help the OpenERP company assess the prospective user base for its software.

-	If you click the :guilabel:`Cancel` button, the window goes away – but OpenERP will ask the same questions again next time you start the client.
-It is best to click :guilabel:`OK`, even if you choose to enter no data, to prevent that window reappearing next time.

 .. figure:: images/terp_client_startup.png
    :align: center
    :scale: 75

    *OpenERP client at startup*

-Open a terminal window to start the client using the command openerp-client.
+Open a terminal window to start the client using the command :command:`openerp-client`.
 When you start the client on the same Linux PC as the server you will find that the default connection parameters will just work without needing any change.
 The message :guilabel:`No database found, you must create one!`  shows you that the connection to the server has been successful and you need to create a